EricZinda/docsproto/devhowto/devhowtoReportingAFailure.md

 3. a `large_a_1` failure (since none are "very large")
 4. a `_file_n_of` failure

 The actual error reported will be: "'a small file' is not large".

 Even though this error looked like it made sense in the code, it is pretty far from the one we wanted: "There isn't a very large file".
 If the world was simpler, we might have gotten an even worse result.

 For example in this world:
 ~~~
 a dog
 a folder
 ~~~
-`file_n_of` would give us the error: "'a dog' is not a file" instead of "There isn't a very large file".
+`file_n_of(x)` would give us the error: "'a dog' is not a file" instead of "There aren't any files".
 Clearly a bad response.

+We can correct it if we remember what is going on at the abstract level: We are finding values for the variables that make the MRS true.
+The *mechanics* are to feed every object in the world through the system, but the overall *objective* is to, for example, find an `x` that makes `_large_a_1` true.
+The problem is that we are reporting the error using the *example* (e.g. `a dog`) that is going through the system instead of what the example *represents* .
+If we instead reword the error to use what `x` represents

 Something is wrong with the approach.
 We can correct it if we remember what is going on at the abstract level: We are finding values for the variables that make the MRS true.
 The *mechanics* are to feed every object in the world through the system, but the overall *objective* is to, for example, find an `x` that makes `_large_a_1` true.
 So, if we quit describing the *mechanics* and describe the failure of the *objective*, we'll get a better error.

 Said another way: evaluating `_large_a_1(x)` means "Give me the large x's in the world".
 If it fails, that means: "There is not a large x in the world".
 So, changing our code to be this: